objectliteral/multivents/README.md

 There's not really anything to install.
 If you want to use *multivents* in your project, include `multivents.js` or `multivents.min.js` and use it like described below.

+*multivents* supports both CommonJS-style environments as well as AMD.

 If you want to extend *multivents* to your needs you might want to run tests.
 In order to do this, you can clone this repository and run `npm install` and `gulp test`.
 Tests are written with [assert](https://github.com/defunctzombie/commonjs-assert) and run with [mocha](http://visionmedia.github.io/mocha/) ([gulp-mocha](https://github.com/sindresorhus/gulp-mocha)).

 ## Terminology and Concept